Learn More: Age Distribution

 Population Ages 35 - 44

-The ten-year span of adulthood when many people are at their most productive is usually between ages 35 and 44.
+The ten-year span of adulthood when many people are at their most economically productive is usually between ages 35 and 44.
 During this period many people advance in their career, raise children, and build a financial foundation for their families.
 Measuring the percentage of the population at this stage of life is important as it can provide a sense of the stability, productivity of a neighborhood or, conversely, help diagnose issues such as persistent unemployment.

 Population Ages 45 - 54